prcutler/the-bootloader/_drafts/trailer-script.md

 Tod: And I’m Tod Kurt.
 Together we’ll be bringing you The Bootloader, where we each share a few things we found interesting.
 It might be a bit of news, sharing a cool project, or a product review.

-Paul: Search for The Bootloader in your favorite podcast app, find us on Twitter @thebootloader, or visit thebootloader.net for more information.
+Paul: The first episode is coming the last week of September.
+Search for The Bootloader in your favorite podcast app, find us on Twitter @thebootloader, or visit thebootloader.net for more information.